quangdaist01/laptops-price-analysis-and-prediction/README.md

 ## **Architecture**

-According to …, there are 3 widely-used architecture for data platforms.
+According to this [paper](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf), there are 3 widely-used architecture for data platforms.

 Despite the complexity problem mentioned in the paper, I purposely chose the two-tier data architecture (data lake + warehouse) because I want to get hands-on experience in as many popular data tools as possible.